emhoracek/smooch/javascript/README.md

 ### celJson

 This is only the cel parts of the JSON.
-The first object is the cel, the list after it is the x and y offsets.

-This could be improved greatly!!
-Instead of a list of an object and an array, this really ought to be an object with two objects nested inside.
-If you'd like to fix that, though, the code to generate the JSON is in the Haskell part of the repo.

 ```(json)
- [
  {
  "palette": 0,
  "sets": [
         1,
         2,
         3,